CityofToronto/bdit_data-sources/volumes/cycling/README.md

-# Cycling volume counts
+# Short-term cycling volume counts

-Cycling count data collected by the cycling division is stored in the `cycling` schema.
-It contains two tables:
+Short-term cycling count data collected by the cycling division is stored in the `cycling` schema.
+This data has not been updated since at least 2021.

+There are two tables of note:

 ## `count_info`
 | Field | Type | Description |